HaanstootZA/sql-monitor/instructions.md

 1. Download the MySQL windows installer from <https://dev.mysql.com/downloads/installer/>
 2. Run the downloaded installer
-   - Choose Developer Default as your option
+   - Choose Developer Default as your option.
+   - Wait for the installation to ask you for a username and password.
+   - Set your root user password to "password".

 ### Installing the JDBC Connector